 Krista Wyatt, CEO & Executive Director

-As TimeBanks USA celebrates its 25th anniversary, the movement has become greater than it has ever been.
-With TBUSA’s unprecedented movement and growth, we are happy to announce Krista Wyatt as our new Executive Director to lead our organization and advance the movement onto the next stage of growth.
+The movement has become greater than it has ever been.
+With Timebanks.org’s unprecedented movement and growth, we are happy to announce Krista Wyatt as our new Executive Director to lead our organization and advance the movement onto the next stage of growth.

 Krista officially began her new role on February 24th, 2020.
 Her selection was made after a thorough national search with a graduated selection process.